 Guarantees-In the normal course of business, LFB provides indemnifications to third parties to protect them in the event of non-performance by its clients.
 At March 31, 2018, LFB had \$2,922 of such indemnifications and held \$2,922 of collateral/counter-guarantees to secure these commitments.
-The Company believes the likelihood of loss with respect to these indemnifies is remote.
+The Company believes the likelihood of loss with respect to these indemnities is remote.
 Accordingly, no liability is recorded in the condensed consolidated statement of financial condition.

-Business Acquisitions-For businesses acquired in 2016, the remaining consideration consists of (i) 60,817 shares of Class A common stock subject to non-compete provisions, and non-contingent interests exchangeable into 202,793 shares of Class A common stock, and (ii) up to 810,742 additional shares of Class A common stock that are subject to certain performance thresholds.
+Business Acquisitions-For a business acquired in 2016, the remaining consideration consists of (i) 60,817 shares of Class A common stock subject to non-compete provisions and (ii) up to 210,431 additional shares of Class A common stock that are subject to certain performance thresholds.
 As of March 31, 2018, none of the contingent shares had been earned.